akomakom/esp32-deathwatch/README.md

 ![Circuit](/help/circuit.png?raw=true "Circuit")

-The wiring is trivial, sensors are connected to power, ground and GPIO pins, except for the following:
+The wiring is trivial, sensors are connected to power, ground and GPIO pins.
+Some details:

-* US-100 rangefinder takes 5V input (taken from 5V pin) and outputs 5V signal (I think), so I run it through a resistor voltage divider (2.2k and 1k because that's what I had) before connecting to GPIO.
-UPDATE: it proved to be very unstable at long range (300 cm), and I had to add a lot of code to ignore bad readings.
-At this time I am powering it from 3.3v and the ECHO pin is connected directly to GPIO (no divider).
-That doesn't make it any more stable, but the wiring is simpler.
+* **HC-SR04-P** rangefinder is happy with 3.3V input and outputs 3.3V signal (I think), so it connects directly to GPIO.
+I first used a 5V US-100 rangefinder but it was very unstable.
+The HC-SR04-P is like an HC-SRC04 but works well at low voltage.
-* HC-SR501 motion detector takes 5V (taken from 5V pin) but outputs 3.3v, so it's just connected directly to GPIO.
+* **HC-SR501** motion detector takes 5V (taken from 5V pin) but outputs 3.3v, so it's just connected directly to GPIO.
-* DS18B20 temperature sensor connects directly to 3.3v power/ground pins and to GPIO for signal, except that a >=3K resistor is used to pull-up (connects signal wire to 3.3v)
+* **DS18B20** temperature sensor connects directly to 3.3v power/ground pins and to GPIO for signal, except that a >=3K resistor is used to pull-up (connects signal wire to 3.3v)

 All of the above are standard wiring connections and can be found on the interwebs.
-ADC1 pins are used for all of the above since WiFi is used (see defaults).
+ADC1 pins are used for all of the above since WiFi is used (see defaults in menuconfig).

 #### Credits